 Why We Celebrate

-When we celebrate, we do so for 2 major reasons: To Mark a Moment and To Build Momentum.
+When we celebrate, we do so for two major reasons: To Mark a Moment and To Build Momentum.

 To Mark a Moment

-For every single person at the celebration, they have a chance to mark a moment.
-For some, it is a moment to stand and say “I Believe in Jesus” for the first time.
+Every person at the celebration has a chance to mark a moment.
+For some, it’s a moment to stand and say “I Believe in Jesus” for the first time.
 Some will get baptized.
-For some, it is a chance to re-commit to Jesus.
-For others, it is an opportunity to see the fruit of their 10-week discipleship of new believers.
-No matter where someone is at the beginning of Rooted, they come away changed – and we want to celebrate what God has done!
-For all of them, we provide a moment to remember what God has done.
-What can you do this session to truly make this a memorable moment?
+For some, it’s a chance to recommit to Jesus.
+For others, it’s an opportunity to see the fruit of their 10-week discipleship journey with other believers.
+No matter where someone is at the beginning of Rooted, they come away changed—and we want to celebrate what God has done!
+We provide everyone a moment to remember what God has done.
+Consider your next Rooted session (or your ministry calendar in general).
+What can you do to truly make a memorable moment for others?

 To Build Momentum

-As we say at our celebration, Rooted is not the end…it is just the beginning.
-So we celebrate not just to look back, but to launch ourselves into the new life that Jesus is calling each of us to.
-That’s why we commission all of our Rooted attendees to go and be world-changers.
-That’s why we tell them about becoming a Life Group, and serving, and being missionaries for Jesus.
-When you celebrate, remember that you are not wrapping up a program, but you are unleashing Christ-followers to live out the Great Commission in their communities, their cities, and their world!
+As we say at our celebration, Rooted is not the end…it’s just the beginning.
+So, we celebrate not just to look back, but to launch ourselves into the new life that Jesus is calling each of us to.
+That’s why we commission all of our Rooted participants to go and be world-changers.
+That’s why we tell them about continuing as a Life Group, about serving, and about living on mission with Jesus.
+When you celebrate, remember that you are not wrapping up a program, but you are unleashing Christ-followers to live out the Great Commission in their communities, their cities, and the world!

 And that, my friends, is something worth celebrating!

 Jonathan Reider serves as the discipleship pastor at Friends Church Orange, in Orange County California.
 He has been serving at Friends for over 12 years, and has been a part of both their main campus and multisite congregations.
 His heart is to help people experience the beauty of life with Jesus, lived out in community.